jswlee/jswlee.github.io/essays/smart_questions.md

 ---
 layout: essay
 type: essay
-title: "When 'Smart' Isn''t Smart"
+title: "When Smart Isn't So Smart"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-10
 published: true